-3.4 Radioactive Safety
+3.5 Radioactive Safety

-3.4.1 Laboratories that use radionuclides shall manage them according to the procedures set up in the safety manual.
+- 3.5.1 Laboratories that use radionuclides shall manage them according to the procedures set up in the safety manual.
 The laboratory shall function under the general license of the regulatory authority if the facility uses only small amounts of radioactive materials e.g., if the only contact with radionuclides is from commercially prepared kits for radioligand analysis.
-If larger amounts are used, the laboratory shall hold a specific license.
+If larger amounts are used, the laboratory shall hold a specific license - 3.5.2 Laboratories shall have documented procedures to collect and dispose radioactive waste, in accordance to local regulatory requirements.